safespring/docs/content/backup/quickstart-guide.md

 ![New Consumption Unit](images/baas-portal-new-consumption-unit.png)

+Type a friendly name, e.g., hostname or FQDN.
+Then press "Add".
-Type a friendly name, e.g. hostname or FQDN. and press "Add" When the consumption unit has been created, the portal will ask you if you want to add/assign a backup node to the consumption unit, press "Yes" to continue.
+When the consumption unit has been created, the portal will ask you if you want to add/assign a backup node to the consumption unit, press "Yes" to continue.

-Fill out the form like, Platform, preferred backup server, Domain, Client Option set and contact details (e.g. Server owner E-Mail or Support Email).
+Fill out the form like, Platform, preferred backup server, Domain, Client Option set and contact details (e.g., Server owner E-Mail or Support Email).

 The Client Option Set defaults to Dedup_and_Compression to allow but not force the client to attempt to use deduplication and compression before sending data over to the server